kbiharie/Deep-Learning-IIC/Blog.md

 It is a generic clustering algorithm that makes use of unlabeled images to train a randomly initialised neural network.
 First we will explain how IIC is used for clustering and afterwards how it is applied for image segmentation.

 As input, IIC takes unlabeled training images.
-The goal is to assign a class label to every training image.
-The number of class labels is a hyperparameter.
+The goal is to assign class probabilities to every training image.
 For training, an image pair is generated for every image by applying a random transformation.
 The random transformations consist of color jitter, flips, affine transformations and random crops.
+Both images are fed to the network and are assigned class probabilites.
-The objective then aims to assign both images from an image pair the same class probabilities.
+The objective is to assign the same class probabilities to two images from the same image pair.
+If the network is capable of doing so, the it means the network is invariant to the random transformations.

 For image segmentation, we look at individual pixels instead of the full image.
-Every pixel is assigned class probabilities.
+Every single pixel is assigned class probabilities.
 The number of classes is a hyperparameter, which is 3 classes for the COCO-3-stuff dataset.
 Again, image pairs are generated for training.
+The image pairs are generated in the same manner as for clustering, so a transformation is applied to the whole image.
 However, the objective now becomes to assign the same class probabilities to corresponding pixels instead of corresponding images.
 The loss is described as maximizing mutual information between the corresponding patches and can be calculated as: